iifl-logo

 Washing Category

-This Division has a complete range of products which addresses a variety of customer needs and is well differentiated in the market based on features, aesthetics and performance.
+This Division has a wide range of products which addresses to a variety of customer needs and is well- differentiated in the market based on features, aesthetics and performance.
 The sales trend of higher capacity product continues and the increased awareness about features like steam in washers and the introduction of the Washer Dryer Refreshers has helped to improve demand in the market.
 The Company has taken following steps to enhance market share:

-A new range of Washers with inverter Technology/WiFi is under development and the launch is planned in phases from Q2 FY 25.
-This will be a platform for growth in FY 2024-25.
+A new range of Washers with inverter Technology/ Wi-Fi development was completed and successfully launched in phases from Q2 FY 25.
+This will be a platform for growth in FY 26.

 Washer Dryer Refreshers